RanvierMUD/docs/docs/building/quests.md

 * Create a quest giver for one of the quests
 * Create a room script that will give the player a quest when walking into the room

-> <i class="material-icons md-36">info</i> Ranvier's _[ranvier-quests](https://github.com/shawncplus/ranviermud/tree/staging/bundles/ranvier-quests/lib)_ bundle already includes goals for fetching/equipping items and killing npcs.
-It also includes reward types for experience (as outlined in this guide) and currency
+> <i class="material-icons md-36">info</i> Ranvier's
+> _[bundle-example-quests](https://github.com/RanvierMUD/bundle-example-quests)_ bundle includes example goals for
+> fetching/equipping items and killing npcs.
+It also includes reward types for experience (as outlined in this guide)
+> and currency

 [TOC]